- Our schools

 UNSW Engineering outperforms every other university in the State in the Australian Research Council (ARC) Linkage Projects scheme.
 Many people can imagine the world to come, but it takes a UNSW engineer to make the future real.

 Our strong partnerships with industry and government provide students and researchers with local and international opportunities.
 Students gain valuable industry experience working with small startups to large corporations.
-Our most prominent partnerships include Accenture, Arcadis, Atlassian, Commonwealth Bank and the Australian Government Department of Defense.
+Our most prominent partnerships include Accenture, Arcadis, Atlassian, Commonwealth Bank and the Australian Government Department of Defence.

 Our flagship industry-partnered competition, The Maker Games, is exclusive to UNSW students.
 The Maker Games is a prototyping competition where students connect with academics, mentors and industry to solve real-world problems.